 Investigate the employment outlook for your field of interest and talk with professionals and current graduate students about the benefits and potential drawbacks of that path.

-Can you live the student lifestyle for a few more years?
+Can you live the student lifestyle?

 A full-time Master's degree will typically take two years to complete, while Ph.D. and some professional degrees require three or more years.
 Part time enrollment will require additional time and may even be discouraged in some programs.
 During this time period you will focus intensely on your academic subjects and typically forfeit a competitive salary, workday routine and leisure time.

 Ultimately you will need to decide if graduate school is of value and worth the investment.
 Before making that decision, you should investigate potential funding sources including fellowships or scholarships awarded by outside organizations.
 Institution-based aid most frequently takes the form of a graduate/teaching assistantship which expects part-time employment in exchange for a stipend and tuition reimbursement.